 - To encourage lush flowers and fruit, use our acid mix in early spring for vegetative growth and again when blooms appear

 - Apply 5 lbs per 100 square feet.
 6 lb box

 - Additional application rates included on package

 Next on our list of best fertilizers for potato growth is the Down To Earth Acid Mix Fertilizer.
-This fertilizer has a 4-3-6 composition, meaning it contains 4% Nitrogen, 3% Phosphorous, and 6% Potassium in its mixture.
+This fertilizer has a 4-3-6 composition, meaning it contains 4% Nitrogen, 3% Phosphorus, and 6% Potassium in its mixture.
 In addition to this, it is derived from other natural and beneficial sources, such as Cottonseed Meal, Kelp Meal, Langbeinite, Fish Bone Meal, and Rock Phosphate.
 The Acid Mix part comes from a 2.5% solution of Humic Acids derived from Leonardite; this is an important compound in humus, which can bind to and help plant roots receive vital nutrients and water.

 This fertilizer is perfect to use in early Spring for vegetative growth, and then again when blooms appear in order to encourage lush flowers and fruit, especially those that need a low pH level, such as rhododendrons, azaleas, hydrangeas, evergreen trees & shrubs, blueberries, raspberries, strawberries, and potatoes, among others.
 A 6 pound box of Down to Earth can cover an area of 120 square feet.

 - Organic granular fertilizer; fast acting fertilizer for flowers, vegetables, shrubs, trees & plants

 - OMRI listed for organic gardening by USDA; certified organic means no synthetic chemicals